flame-engine/flame/doc/tutorials/platformer/step_1.md

 images individually as I want to demonstrate the Flame engine's caching abilities.
 Ember and the water enemy are spritesheets though as they contain multiple images to create animations.

-Right-click the images below, choose "Save as...", and store it in the `assets/images` folder of the project.
+Right-click the images below, choose "Save as...", and store them in the `assets/images` folder of the project.
 At this point our project's structure looks like this:

 ```text